 Accommodation Once the home of Royal Navy trainees, Weatherdown Lodge has been refurbished to provide weary hikers with a comfy bed for the night.
 It’s located in the Sustainability Centre, an independent learning and study centre that has been awarded for its efforts to educate people on sustainability and environmentalism.

 Food & Drink A small establishment by the side of the South Downs Way, just north of Brighton, Wildflour Cafe is a hidden gem in the South East.
 Serving wholesome food, including delicious cakes, it’s a brilliant opportunity to kick off your hiking boots and refuel before getting some more miles under your feet.

-In the 8th century, King Offa of Mercia built an 8m rampart from Prestatyn to Chepstow as a defensive barrier against the Celts in Wales.
+In the 8th century, King Offa of Mercia built an 8m rampart from Prestatyn to Chepstow as a defensive barrier against the marauding Celts, who crossed the border from wild Wales.
 More than 1,200 years later, that fortification is a National Trail that carves through unbelievable scenery across the length of Wales, one that spans 177 miles and takes roughly two weeks to traverse.